How to Get to Sintra from Lisbon

 The National Palace of Sintra| ©Diego Delso

-As always with questions of this type it is almost impossible to give a definite answer.
+As is always the case with questions of this type, it is almost impossible to give a conclusive answer.
 It all depends on the tastes of each traveler and, in the case of Lisbon and Sintra, the time you have.

 Although the attractions offered by Lisbon to its visitors are enough to spend several days without stopping to visit its corners, if you are going to be 3 days in Lisbon is interesting to spend a day (or at least half a day) to visit some of the most important nearby towns.